Playing and Recording

 Tip The default pinned position is the center of the Timeline, but you can change this by clicking on the pinned head and dragging it along the Timeline while you are playing or recording.
 A double-click on the head will restore it to its default position in the center of the Timeline.
 You may find that centered is the most useful when using playback but for recording, repositioning the head to the right may be useful.

-For details on setting and un-setting pinned play and record head please see Enable pinned play head on the Timeline page.
+For details on setting and un-setting pinned play and record head please see Pinned play head on the Timeline page.

 Playback